 An unexpected death can take a serious toll on the emotional and financial well-being of your family.
 In addition to the significant emotional distress that accompanies your loss, you may struggle with outstanding medical bills, funeral costs, and the loss of an income stream.
 An Altoona wrongful death lawyer could be able to help obtain a financial recovery that will ensure stability for your future.
 If your loved one’s death occurred due to the negligence of another person or entity, you should contact a compassionate personal injury attorney at Marcus & Mack to seek full compensation.

 There are many common scenarios that may give rise to a wrongful death claim, including:

-While “being made whole” from the loss of a loved one is impossible from a practical and emotional standpoint, a successful wrongful death claim could provide the monetary compensation needed to support your future.
+While “being made whole” from the loss of a loved one is impossible from a practical and emotional standpoint, a successful wrongful death and survival claim could provide the monetary compensation needed to support your future.

 An Altoona wrongful death lawyer may be able to help you to pursue these claims.
 An at-fault defendant is responsible for their actions, even if they did not mean to cause any harm.
 Contact Marcus & Mack today to hold negligent actors accountable.